waynegraham/registry.clir.org/_projects/2016-the-marian-anderson-archive-a-life-in-song.md

 ---
 layout: project
-title: "The Marian Anderson Archive: A Life in Song"
+title: The Marian Anderson Archive: A Life in Song
 ---